commanded/commanded-scheduler/README.md

 # Commanded scheduler

-One-off and recurring command scheduler for [Commanded](https://github.com/commanded/commanded) CQRS/ES applications using [Ecto](https://github.com/elixir-ecto/ecto) for persistence.
+One-off command scheduler for [Commanded](https://github.com/commanded/commanded) CQRS/ES applications using [Ecto](https://github.com/elixir-ecto/ecto) for persistence.

 Commands can be scheduled in one of two ways: